Dream job hotel manager

 It is difficult to find well-trained staff

-"It's difficult to find well-trained hotel staff in Quebec, we're struggling to find that," Ingrid says encouragingly.
-And: "Anyone who wants and is willing to work hard can make a career here."
-There is one limitation: Without French, Quebec does not work.
+“It is difficult to find well-trained hotel staff in Quebec, we are desperately looking for that,” Ingrid says, encouraging emigration.
+And: “Anyone who wants and is willing to work hard can make a career here.”
+There is one restriction, however: Nothing works in Quebec without knowledge of French.

 In Germany you always eat well when you have eaten a lot.
 The French way of life is better there: here it depends on the quality, not the quantity.
 I like the French way of life better.